DestroyerDarkNess/Unmanaged.Net/README.md

 ### We already have our DLL, now we will follow these steps:​

-- We will open the Tool and Select the DLL (The Methods will be Automatically Loaded)
+- We will open the tool and select the DLL (The Methods will be Automatically Loaded)
 - We select the Method that will work as the EntryPoint of our DLL.
 - We select the Target Architecture to compile for.
 Usually it is I386
 - Press the "Convet To Unmanaged" Button.